rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* *Holmes, R.M.*, Groeskamp, S., Stewart, K. and McDougall, T.:
+  Sensitivity of a Coarse-Resolution Global Ocean Model to Spatially Variable Neutral Diffusion.
+Submitted to the **Journal of Advances in Modeling Earth Systems**.

 * Malan, N., Roughan, M., Stanley, G., *Holmes, R.M.* and Li, J.:
   Quantifying cross-shelf transport in the East Australian Current
   System: A budget-based approach.
 Submitted to the **Journal of